 - Manually reordering records

 - Views let you customize how information is displayed in a table: all the underlying information is the same, but how and what is shown can differ.

-- Filters allow you to hide certain records from a view depending on values in their fields.
+- Filtering conditions allow you to hide certain records from a view depending on values in their fields.

 - You can also choose to show or hide specific fields, which allows you to focus on a smaller subset of relevant fields without changing or deleting any of the underlying data.